Castle

 If you have questions, please email shac@mville.edu or call 914.323.5245.

-You will not be able to begin attending courses if you have not submitted your immunization records.
 Your health history establishes a medical record and enables the Student Health Center to provide care for you throughout your university career.
 All medical documents are kept in a secure medical records system and are maintained with strict confidentiality.

 Required immunization documentation